CurtisFenner/curtisfenner.github.io/bismuth.note/index.md

 Types can also satisfy `trait`s.
 A trait is a common interface between different types.
 For example, the `Orderable` trait allows the use of the `<` operator.

-Here is a function that returns the least of its arguments:
+Here is a function that returns the least of its arguments.

 ```
 func [T | Orderable T] min (a : T) (b : T) -> T {